Java game development is not for the faint of heart. Like everything else, it requires patience, comprehension, and practice.

 -While you are becoming proficient with Java2D, you will learn and accept one grave and heart-breaking truth: Java2D is slow and unsuitable for professional and graphically expensive games.
 However, despite this shortcoming, it is the perfect playground for gaming beginners.
 I advise you to not advance until you have learned basic game systems, designs, code architectural organization, etc...*OPTIONAL*

 -Finally, when you notice you are ready for hard-core, speed-hungry games, you may jump into the OpenGL bandwagon.
 OpenGL is a portable high-level API to interface with graphics cards.
 It is portable in the sense that it works on almost all graphics cards and all systems, and high level since it abstracts away the differences in graphics card functions and drivers.
 This means you get to skip the slowness of Java2D and be able to directly access the power and performance of raw graphics card awesomeness.
 This may all seem neat and amazing but there is 1 drawback......its API is written in C (another language).
 This means you can't really access it directly from Java without writing native code doing a lot of complicated stuff.
 Well fear not, a bunch of really cool people wrote a library that lets you access these functions and more, and these cool people named it the Lightweight Java Game Library (LWJGL).
 There is also another group of cool people who wrote a similar library and called it JOGL.
 They are both almost exactly the same and the only difference is in your perception of it and your choice.
-However, it seems the LWJGL community is far bigger than the JOGL community and there is a lot more support for it.

 -There are some libraries that try to simplify your life when making 2D/3D games and GUIs using OpenGL.
 Such tools include: